phaleth/primatejs-website/docs/quick-start/index.md

 # Primate

-An expressive, minimal and extensible framework for JavaScript.
+Expressive, minimal and extensible framework for JavaScript

 ## Quick start